 - Voting – Citizens can vote in federal elections.
 In addition, most states do not allow permanent residents to vote in state elections.

 - Jury Service – You cannot serve on a federal jury unless you are a U.S. citizen.
 Most states also restrict jury service to citizens.

-- U.S. Passport Travel – As a citizen you can travel world-wide with a U.S. passport.
-A U.S. passport allows you to get assistance from the U.S. government if necessary.
+- U.S. Passport Travel – As a citizen, you can travel worldwide with a U.S. passport.
+Along with this, a U.S. passport allows you to get assistance from the U.S. government if necessary.

-- Utilize Government Benefits – Some government benefits are not available to permanent residents, only to those who have become citizens through the nationalization test.
+- Ability to Utilize Government Benefits – Some government benefits are not available to permanent residents, only to those who have become citizens through the nationalization test.

-- Take Advantage of Federal Grants and Scholarships – Many college scholarships, financial aid grants and other government funds are only available to U.S. citizens.
+- Ability to Take Advantage of Federal Grants and Scholarships – Many college scholarships, financial aid grants, and other government funds are only available to U.S. citizens.

-- Bring Family Members to the U.S. – As a citizen your petition to bring family members permanently to the United States will be prioritized, something which is not the case for permanent residents.
+- Ability to Bring Family Members to the U.S. – As a citizen, your petition to bring family members permanently to the United States will be prioritized, something which is not the case for permanent residents.

-- Maintain your Residency – As a U.S. citizen your right to remain in the U.S. cannot be revoked.
+- Maintain your Residency – As a U.S. citizen, your right to remain in the U.S. cannot be revoked.
 If you have established work, family, and social ties to the U.S., becoming naturalized through a citizenship test is certainly beneficial.

 - Obtain Citizenship for Minors – In most cases, a child born abroad to a U.S. citizen is automatically a U.S. citizen.

 Citizenship and Naturalization Requirements